 5. Split Complementary Palette

-Split Complementary colors consist of three colors; one primary color and two colors adjacent to its complement.
-The complement of blue/green is red/orange and the split complement of blue/green is red and orange.
-Other examples include: Red, blue/green and yellow/green, Blue, red/orange and yellow/orange and Yellow, blue/purple and red/purple.
+Split Complementary colors consist of three colors: one primary color and two colors adjacent to its complement.
+The complement of blue/green is red/orange, and the split complement of blue/green is red and orange.
+Other examples include: red, blue/green and yellow/green; blue, red/orange and yellow/orange; yellow, blue/purple and red/purple.
 A split complementary color scheme is a variation of a complementary color scheme.

 The Indicators Below Are An Example Of A Split Complementary Palette

-Creating a Split Complementary color apparel would require blending a multitude of colors.
-Integrating patterns of these colors, rather than solely utilizing solid colors is less complicated to achieve.
+Creating Split Complementary color apparel would require blending a multitude of colors.
+Integrating patterns of these colors rather than solely utilizing solid colors is less complicated to achieve.

 6. Tetradic Color Palette

 Tetradic colors are a combination of four colors that consist of two sets of complementary colors.
 These colors form a rectangle on the color wheel.
-The richness in color harmony allows for a myriad of variations.
-Red, green, blue/purple and yellow/orange or Yellow, purple, blue/green and red/orange are examples of tetradic color palettes.
+The richness of color harmony allows for a myriad of variations.
+Red, green, blue/purple, and yellow/orange, or yellow, purple, blue/green, and red/orange, are examples of tetradic color palettes.

 The majority of the colors on the color wheels are comprised of the colors in the C Color Spectrum 3 category.
 A couple of the colors are within the C Color Spectrum 2 category.

-There is also confusion, regarding the temperatures of colors.
-The common belief is that blues, greens and purples are cool colors and reds, yellows and oranges are warm colors and that is incorrect, as all colors can be cool or warm.
+There is also confusion regarding the temperatures, saturations, and predominant bases of colors.
+Common belief is that blues, greens, and purples are cool colors and reds, yellows, and oranges are warm colors, nevertheless all colors can be cool or warm.

-The C Color Ideology is predicated upon a color gene within your DNA.
+The C Color Ideology is predicated on a color gene within your DNA.
 You were born with innate color predispositions.

 C COLOR COORDINATES

-The C Color Quiz determines your natural desire for color and your C Color Spectrum.
-The C Color App will distinguish the colors within your C Color Spectrum.
+The C Color® Quiz determines your natural desire for color and your C Color Spectrum.
+The C Color App will identify the colors within your C Color Spectrum.

 To begin the process, take the 5-minute C Color Quiz.
 The objective of the C Color Quiz is to select the color quadrant that immediately catches your eye.
 In doing so, you are following your intrinsic color proclivities.
 Thinking about your color selections will skew your results, as the accurate results emanate from intuitive choices, not thought choices.